Review: Toyota Verso (2013 – 2018)

 Genuinely seats seven adults with some luggage space behind the rearmost seats.
 BMW 1.6 D-4D engine from 2014.
 Good reliability record.

-Drab design and dull to drive.
+Drab design and diesel is dull to drive.

 Toyota Verso (2013 – 2018): At A Glance